TIBCOSoftware/mashling-recipes/recipes/sample-rest-conditional-gateway/README.md

 Instructions:

-1)Place the json in folder and create the app using the below command: mashling create -f rest-conditional-gateway.json rest-conditional-gateway
+1)Place the json in folder and create the app using the below command: mashling create -f sample-rest-conditional-gateway.json sample-rest-conditional-gateway

-2)Go to the path: cd rest-conditional-gateway/bin
+2)Go to the path: cd sample-rest-conditional-gateway/bin

-3)Run the app using command: ./rest-conditional-gateway
+3)Run the app using command: ./sample-rest-conditional-gateway

 4)Use "PUT" operation and hit the url "http://localhost:9096/pets" with the below sample payload:
 {